DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Introduction

 Our approach builds on the insight that pre-trained diffusion policies can act as priors for robot action.
-Inspired by prior work in leveraging pre-trained diffusion models for image editing~\cite{meng2021sdedit}, we present \approach--a formulation to utilize diffusion policy trained on robot interaction data for synthesizing coherent robot actions from a human demonstration.
+Inspired by prior work in leveraging pre-trained diffusion models for image editing~\cite{meng2021sdedit}, we present~\approach~-- a formulation to utilize a diffusion policy trained on robot interaction data for synthesizing coherent robot actions from a human demonstration.
 Specifically, we first perform kinematic retargeting by extracting human hand poses from the demonstration and obtain an open-loop robot action trajectory.
 While this trajectory is typically suboptimal due to embodiment differences and lack of closed-loop feedback, it serves as an effective initialization that can be improved via a diffusion policy.
-We do so by injecting gaussian noise and appling the pre-trained diffusion policy to iteratively denoise the trajectory conditioned on robot observations, yielding a refined, executable sequence of robot actions. \approach~thus enables the robot to use the pre-trained policy as a prior and adapt the human-derived trajectory to its own embodiment and environment in a closed-loop manner.
+We do so by injecting Gaussian noise and applying the pre-trained diffusion policy to iteratively denoise the trajectory conditioned on robot observations, yielding a refined, executable sequence of robot actions. \approach~thus enables the robot to use the pre-trained policy as a prior and adapt the human-derived trajectory to its own embodiment and environment in a closed-loop manner.

 In summary, we propose~\approach: a framework for robotic manipulation that allows a robot to perform generic tasks in natural environments by following a human demonstration with guidance from a pre-trained diffusion policy.
-Importantly, our framework doesn't require any robot demonstration of the target task in the target environment and doesn't require any online interaction or fine-tuning.
-Our experiments across simulation and real-world environments show that~\approach~surpasses the performance of both, the base policy and retargeted trajectory, even allowing the robot to perform tasks where pre-trained \textit{generalist} policy completely fails.
+Importantly, our framework doesn't require any robot demonstration of the target task within the target environment, online interaction, or fine-tuning.
+Our experiments across simulation and real-world environments show that~\approach~surpasses both the base policy and retargeted trajectory, achieving 83.8\% success across 8 real-world tasks -- even those where the pre-trained \textit{generalist} policy fails entirely.